Sfd-nz/GhostNode-AI/README.md

 !ai [query] -> Searches the entire database.
 (Direct, efficient response).

-Kinetic Hardware Commands
+2. Kinetic SCADA Commands
 Send natural language commands to interact with physical Edge Nodes.
-The Dispatcher will generate the JSON and broadcast a confirmation back to your radio:
+The Dispatcher will generate JSON, trigger the ESP32, and broadcast either a confirmation or live sensor data back to your radio.

-!action [query] -> Routes to standard ESP32 Basic Nodes (e.g., !action turn on the blue led).
+Basic Kinetic Control: !action turn on the blue led on node alpha

-!action edge [query] or !action claw [query] -> Routes complex multi-axis commands to ESP32-S3 Smart Nodes (e.g., !action claw look to your top right).
+Specific Node Telemetry: !action what is the temperature on dh11node (Replies: [SENSOR] DH11NODE TEMPERATURE: 21.4)

+Swarm Telemetry: !action read the temperature on all nodes (The buffer will aggregate all replies and send: [SENSORS] ALPHA: 21.4 | BRAVO: 25.3 | CHARLIE: 19.8)

+LoRa Override: Prepend lora to force a command over the RF mesh rather than local Wi-Fi: !action lora check the humidity on dh11node.

-Operations Center Dashboard Features
+3. Operations Center Dashboard Features
 Split-Screen Comms: Separates your AI Database queries (Left Panel) from Live Squad Chatter (Right Panel).

+Telemetry Intercept: Automatically catches and highlights returning DHT11 sensor data in bright yellow on the C2 dashboard.

 Silent Mode: Ask the AI questions and read the answers on your screen without broadcasting them over the radio and congesting the LoRa network.
-(Works perfectly for testing !action commands silently).

 Dynamic Channel Routing: Send manual human messages or broadcast AI intel to specific channels (0-5) using the dropdown menu.

-Auto-Responder Intercepts: Squad mates can text !weather [City] over the radio, and the dashboard will silently fetch the internet data and broadcast the clean weather report automatically
+Auto-Responder Intercepts: Squad mates can text !weather [City] over the radio, and the dashboard will silently fetch the internet data and broadcast the clean weather report automatically.

 ```mermaid
 graph TD